 - Do you have an office move planned in the next 12 months?

-- Do you have complex voice requirements? (e.g. analog devices, contact center, fax)
+- Do you have complex voice requirements? (e.g., analog devices, contact center, faxes)

 With an in-depth discussion about the factors affecting your organization, it’s possible to provide a comprehensive recommendation for your digital needs.

-Configure Office 365 Tenant for Microsoft Teams Direct Routing
+Configure Microsoft 365 tenant for Microsoft Teams Direct Routing

 The required steps are documented in detail here.